Courtney Young (librarian): Honors and committee work

 Young was a 2011 Library Journal Mover & Shaker – Change Agent.
 She was honored for her work to highlight issues of diversity in libraries and academia.

 Additionally, Young has served as a member for several ALA boards and roundtables, including the ALA Executive Board, New Member's Round Table, ALA Resolutions Committee and the ALA Task Force on Electronic Member Participation.

 ALA presidency

 Young was inaugurated as president of the American Library Association at the 2014 ALA Annual Conference in Las Vegas.
 She served as president until the conclusion of the 2015 ALA Annual Conference in San Francisco, when President-elect Sari Feldman was sworn in as president.

-During her tenure as President, Young continued her work with ALA's Special Presidential Task Force on Equity, Diversity, and Inclusion.
+During her tenure as president, Young continued her work with ALA's Special Presidential Task Force on Equity, Diversity, and Inclusion.
 She also supported a new Career Development Facilitator program from ALA's Office for Human Resource Development and Recruitment.
 Additionally, Young has used her presidency to provide resources to help the ALA bolster its social media presence.

+In 2024 Young was named chair of the American Library Association's 150th anniversary commemoration.